GenesisKernel/quick-start/README.md

 Block Explorer
 ==============

 Initial support of Block Explorer was implemented.
-It's still pretty buggy (some blocks internals are parsed with errors).
 The default host port for it is 18200, use browser to open it.

+Known bugs:
+* In some cases requests lead to AJAX-errors
+* Some blocks internals are parsed with errors

 Useful Links
 ============